|Effect of Cognitive-Behavioral Sexual Counseling on Female Sexual Function During Pregnancy: An Interventional Study|

 Keywords : Cognitive-behavior, Counseling, Education, Pregnancy, Sexual function

-Objective: Pregnancy significantly affects sexual performance due to the occurrence of biological, psychological, and physiological changes in women.
-This study aimed to evaluate the effect of cognitive-behavioral approach to sexual counseling on female sexual performance during pregnancy.
+Objectives: Pregnancy significantly affects sexual performance due to the occurrence of biological, psychological, and physiological changes in women.
+This study aimed to evaluate the effect of cognitive-behavioral approach to sexual counseling on the female sexual performance during pregnancy.

-Materials and Methods: This randomized clinical trial was conducted on 100 pregnant women referring to the clinics of Arak, Iran.
+Materials and Methods: This randomized clinical trial was conducted on 100 pregnant women referred to the clinics of Arak, Iran.
 The participants were selected using single-stage cluster sampling technique.
 The data were collected using the standard sexual function questionnaire and a researcher-made questionnaire, which was related to the misbeliefs about sexual intercourse during pregnancy (MSIP).
 The subjects were randomly allocated to the intervention and control groups using randomized blocks.
-The intervention group was provided with seven 90-minute counseling sessions, whereas the control group only received the routine information obtained from the healthcare providers.
-The data analysis was performed using the Student’s t-test, Chi-square test, and paired t-test in the SPSS version 16.
+The intervention group was provided with seven 90-minute counseling sessions, whereas the control group only received the routine information provided by the healthcare staff.
+The data analysis was performed using the student’s t test, chi-square test, and paired t test in the SPSS software version 16.0.

-Results: According to the results, out of the 100 subjects, 22 cases received the sexual function score of < 26 and MSIP score of < 72.
+Results: According to the results, out of 100 subjects, 22 cases received the sexual function score of <26 and MSIP score of <72.

 Cite By, Google Scholar